Have you been wondering for a long time how to do yoga at home? Did you finally decide to give it a try? You are not alone.

-One of the main advantages of yoga outside the studio, is that you can move at your own pace.
+You can easily move at your own pace when you practice yoga outside of the studio.
+It's one of the main advantages of doing yoga at home.
 You can start with beginner poses and gradually increase the difficulty as you feel comfortable.

 You don’t have to be stressed out getting to the class on time or forgetting about your yoga gear.
 Furthermore, in a crowded studio, yoga cannot be as calming and relaxing as it should be.

 You don’t have to spend hours on your practice when you are learning how to do yoga at home.
 It will save you time, money, and energy.
-But it is important to find your own rhythm and listen to your body regularly.
+But it's important to find your rhythm and listen to your body regularly.

 - Stay motivated by practicing yoga regularly.

-Creating a comfortable space is the first step of learning how to do yoga at home.
+1. Create a comfortable space to do yoga

-Choose a very quiet and private place, with enough space to practice comfortably without any distraction.
-You have to prepare your own yoga space right at home and store all your equipment there, including yoga mats, blocks, and blankets.
-Make sure that you will not be disturbed during your daily practice.
+Choose a very quiet and private place, with enough space to practice comfortably without any distractions.
+You need to prepare your yoga space right at home and store all your equipment there, including yoga mats, blocks, and blankets.
+Make sure that you won't be disturbed during your daily practice.

-It is advised to make sure that the space you choose to practice in is kept clean and quiet, well ventilated and free from any furniture.
+Pick a space that you can keep clean and quiet, well ventilated, and free from any furniture.
 Make it a sacred place where you can get some alone time for yourself to relax and progress.
-It does not have to be big, but large enough for you to feel comfortable in it.
+It doesn't have to be big, but large enough for you to feel comfortable in it.

-How to do yoga at home: set goals for yourself and try to reach them.
+2. Set goals for yourself and try to reach them

 As you progress at home, you might want to include more difficult poses, including intermediate and advanced ones.
 You could try arm balances and inversions if you want to challenge yourself.

-You will have to stay aware of all your sensations and emotions to make the most out of your practice.
-Use creativity and curiosity when learning how to do yoga at home instead of being competitive or judgmental.
+Stay aware of all your sensations and emotions to make the most out of your practice.
+Use creativity and curiosity when learning how to do yoga at home instead of feeling competitive or judgemental.

-Practicing yoga in the morning is really good for your body and your mind.
-You will feel fresh and relaxed by waking up early and making place for this physical activity before going on with your day.
+Practicing yoga in the morning is amazing for your body and your mind.
+You will feel fresh and relaxed by waking up early and taking time for this physical activity before going on with your day.

-Yoga has the ability to increase your blood flow, boost your metabolism, help you focus and fill your mind with positive thoughts.
-Just take a couple of minutes at first everyday, to make it a habit.
+Yoga can increase your blood flow, boost your metabolism, help you focus, and fill your mind with positive thoughts.
+Just take a couple of minutes at first every day, to make it a habit.
 Motivation will come with practice.

-Consistency is the key to succeed with a home practice.
-Make sure that you feel at ease everytime and that you listen to your body.
-I recommend that you set goals for your practice and start small to keep improving.
+Consistency is the key to success with a home practice.
+Make sure that you feel at ease every time and that you listen to your body.
+Set goals for your practice and start small to keep improving.

-By picking a different direction between vigorous or restorative practice each time, you can stay motivated, avoid boredom and see amazing results with a bit of commitment and patience.
+By picking a different style between vigorous or restorative practice each time, you can stay motivated, avoid boredom, and see amazing results with a bit of commitment and patience.